zulip/zulip/help/include/tips-for-creating-channels.md

   pertaining to the marketing team, `#help/<team name>` for `<team name>`'s internal support channel, etc.

-* A `#zulip help` channel can be useful for providing internal Zulip support and answering questions about Zulip.

 * For open source projects or other volunteer organizations, consider adding default channels like `#announce` for announcements, `#new members` for new members to introduce themselves and be welcomed,